timaeus-research/icl/gcp/README.md

 I should be able to give others in the lab SSH access to TPU VMs, even root access.
 This would require:

-1. Getting theit public key for their account and adding it to my google cloud metadata.
+1. Getting their public key for their account and adding it to my google cloud metadata.
 2. Sending them the list of TPU IP addresses / SSH config I created.
 3. Adding their username to the sudoers group or whatever on each VM.

 ### Mosh

-Potentially worth installing `mosh` as a less laggy ssh client/server.
+Potentially worth installing `mosh` as an even less laggy ssh client/server.

 ### Jupyter hub?